cloudflare/cloudflare-docs/content/ssl/edge-certificates/advanced-certificate-manager/_index.md

 {{<Aside type="note">}}

-Advanced Certificate Manager is unable to be used with Cloudflare Pages due to [certificate prioritization](/ssl/reference/certificate-and-hostname-priority).
+Advanced Certificate Manager cannot be used with Cloudflare Pages due to [certificate prioritization](/ssl/reference/certificate-and-hostname-priority).
 This is because Pages uses Cloudflare for SaaS for Custom Domains.

 {{</Aside>}}